Do Foundational Audio Encoders Understand Music Structure?: Foundational Audio Encoder

-\textbf{Contrastive Learning.} \textit{MULE}~\cite{AE_MULE}\footnote{\url{https://github.com/PandoraMedia/music-audio-representations}} is a CNN-based model trained with contrastive learning for music.
-It is trained on both music and audio data, though the length is relatively short at 3 seconds.
-Another significant difference from other SSL models is its coarse frame rate of 0.5 Hz.
+\textit{MULE}~\cite{AE_MULE} is a CNN-based model trained with contrastive learning.
+It is trained on music data, though the length is relatively short at 3 seconds.
+Another significant difference from other SSL models is its coarse frame rate at 0.5 Hz.